aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/advanced-features/support-of-cdr-format/_index.md

 ## Conclusion

 Aspose.Imaging for .NET offers robust support for CorelDRAW files (CDR), making it a valuable tool for developers and designers.
 In this tutorial, we explored the process of handling CDR files step by step.
-By following the prerequisites and importing the required packages, you can effortlessly load and verify CDR files.
+By following the prerequisites and importing the required Namespaces, you can effortlessly load and verify CDR files.
 With Aspose.Imaging for .NET, you're equipped to integrate CDR format support into your applications, unlocking new possibilities in the world of digital graphics.

 If you have any questions or encounter any issues, don't hesitate to seek help from the [Aspose.Imaging community](https://forum.aspose.com/).
 Now, let's address some common queries.